-No human cases of West Nile Virus have been reported during week 24.
+No cases of West Nile Virus have been reported in our jurisdiction this far.

 The following map shows mosquito traps in suburban Cook County.
-The estimated infection rate4 is a measurement of how much West Nile Virus activity is occuring in mosquitos caught by that trap.
+The estimated infection rate is a measurement of how much West Nile Virus activity is occuring in mosquitos caught by that trap.
 Higher numbers means more mosquitos capable of spreading West Nile Virus.